 15 of 18

-Also, note how the dwarf Alberta spruce is almost getting tall enough to screen out the electrical box on the house's exterior.
-As we saw in a prior photo, one of the functions of foundation shrubs is often to perform just such screening....Continue to 16 of 18 below.
+Also, note how the dwarf Alberta spruce is now nearly tall enough to screen out the electrical box on the house's exterior.
+One of the functions of foundation shrubs is to perform this kind of screening.

 16 of 18